vuthuyduong/dnabarcoder/README.md

 ../../dnabarcoder.py predict -i CBSITS_classification.fasta -st 0.7 -et 1 -s 0.001 -rank genus -ml 400

-Note that the minimum BLAST alignment length ml for ITS sequences is set to 400.
-For short sequences like ITS1 or ITS2, ml should be set to smaller such as 50.
+<strong> Note that the minimum BLAST alignment length ml for ITS sequences is set to 400.
+For short sequences like ITS1 or ITS2, ml should be set to smaller such as 50. </strong>

 For this action, a complete similarity matrix will be computed if dnabarcoder/CBSITS.sim does not exist.
 The prediction is saved in the file dnabarcoder/CBSITS.predicted, and the predicted cutoffs are saved in a json format file dnabarcoder/CBSITS.cutoffs.json and a tab delimited format file dnabarcoder/CBSITS.cutoffs.json.txt.
 Note that if the file dnabarcoder/CBSITS.predicted exists, the soft will not recompute the existing predictions, and the new prediction will appended to the file.

+- <strong> If a similarity matrix of the sequences is pre-calculated, then we can use it for the prediction:</strong>

+../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -rank genus -higherrank family,order,class,phylum -ml 400 <strong> -sim dnabarcoder/CBSITS.sim </strong>

+The similarity matrix can be given in a tab delimited format file of the following form:

+seqid1 seqid1 sim11
+seqid1 seqid2 sim12
+.
+.
+.

 - If we wish to recompute the existing prediction, please use the following command: